hapax/hapax.github.io/assets/benford.md

 $$

 where the $Y_i$ has mean $\mu_i$ and variance $\sigma_i^2$.
-This mean $F$ has a *log-normal* distribution.
+We say that $F$ has a *log-normal* distribution, since its log is normal.

-For infinitely many variables, the variance of this normal can blow up, $\sigma^2 = \infty$.
-For many variables, the variance can simply be very large.
+To get uniformity into the picture, we can zoom in on the region near
-Either way, there is a region near $F = e^\mu$ where the probability density is approximately uniform.
+$F = e^\mu$ where the probability density is approximately uniform.
 More carefully, the density is

 $$